 You can add details like the business units, add more levels, create a multi-level hierarchy, etc. You can even do crazy things like removing the slicer.
 Because what happens if you remove the slicer?
 Everything still works.
 That's the magic of the MIN function, because even if the slicer is not there, the minimum is still evaluated, and it will return the option number one.

 What you can also do is, remove the business units and use your KPIs under Group.
-Put KPIs into the Group data field and now you have small multiples of the measures.
+Put KPIs into the Group data field and you'll get small multiples of the measures.
 Now you have your revenue and gross profit scaled in a small multiple.
 This helps you understand the relation of gross profit to revenue.
 You can also go further and create two-dimensional multiples or even multi-dimensional multiples (what a phrase).
 Just group by another field, which creates the two-dimensional small multiples.

 And so, these are our top five Power BI DAX tricks.
 We hope we have demonstrated that it's not complete rocket science to navigate in Power BI and it doesn't take a lot to create beautiful and smart dashboards.
 If you want, you can take a free trial of both, Zebra BI visuals and Power BI, and try all these tips for yourself.
 If you need help, just shoot us an email at [email protected] and we will help you.
 Also, share your own creations with us and, if you like.
 Please follow us on our social media.
 Just help us spread the word about this, and keep your eyes out for our next webinars, and videos, and other big things we are doing.

 We hope you've learned something new and that you have enjoyed this article.
 Bellow you can apply to receive the full recording of the webinar and the PBIX file with which you can create dashboards with the same data we've used in the above examples.
 You can work side-by-side with Andrej to make sure what you are doing is correct.

 Enter your data below to get immediate access to the full 1-hour video recording of the webinar and all PBIX examples used in the webinar.